How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Currency conversion lets your prospective customers translate international currency pricing into their local currency at the purchase or checkout stage.
-It also lets customers view the exact amount their card or PayPal account will be charged, displayed in their local currency.
+Currency conversion allows your site visitors to convert foreign currency amounts into their local currency at the point of sale.
+It also lets visitors see the exact amount their credit card or PayPal account will be charged, expressed in their own local currency.

-One advantage of adding currency conversion to your site is that it lets your customers see and understand pricing in foreign countries in their own home currency, and makes it easier for customers to work out their costs and expenses.
+The obvious advantage of showing currency conversion is that it allows customers to see and understand pricing in foreign countries in their own home currency, making it it easier for customers to work out their costs and expenses.

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WordPress plugin with a unique and attractive converter tooltip.
-Best of all, it’s free!
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a unique converter tooltip.
+And, it’s also free!

 Important: This plugin requires your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you are running an older version of PHP.
-Alternatively, ask your web hosting support team to upgrade your PHP.
+Do not use this plugin if you are running an older version of PHP.
+Ask your web host to check and upgrade your PHP.

-You can install the plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …
+You can install the currency conversion plugin from your WP dashboard by searching for “currencyr” in the Plugins section and clicking the “Install Now” button …

 WordPress Plugin - Currency Converter